-Finally, as clearly illustrated in Figures 10-13, the CEDAR reasoner and SPARQL query generator, using Jena as SPARQL query evaluator, systematically achieves the best performances of all the systems tested in term of query answering time.
+Finally, as can be clearly seen in Figures 10 and 11, the CEDAR reasoner and SPARQL query generator, using Jena as SPARQL query evaluator, systematically achieves the best performances of all the systems tested in term of query answering time.
 This is true even without indexing the set of triples (i.e., by fully relying on Jena's triplestore manager).
 However, just to have an idea, we implemented our own method taking advantage of encoded sorts to preprocess the set of triples to be queried into a type-indexed partitioned set.
 As shown in the figures, the results were simply staggeringly better.
 The comparative normalized relative percentiles for the right-hand side graphs are shown in Table 4.
 We did not report the OWL-API's performance in these percentiles since the difference would simply be too great.

-ABox Query Jena Reasoner CEDAR Reasoner CEDAR Reasoner with type indexing
+ABox Query Jena Reasoner (Jena Query Manager) CEDAR Reasoner (Jena Query Manager) CEDAR Reasoner (Type-Indexed Triples)

-Query 1 100% 78.8% 0.042%
+Query 1 100.00% 78.8% 0.042%

-Query 2 100% 93.1% 0.019%
+Query 2 100.00% 93.1% 0.019%

-Query 3 100% 88.4% 0.022%

-Query 4 100% 90.5% 0.035%